cossacklabs/product-docs/acra/configuring-maintaining/optimisations/connection_reuse.md

 Reusing connections will result in lower latencies (no need to wait for connection before every SQL request).

+Both Acra and the database reserve some amount of memory for every new connection.
-It will also reduce the load on AcraServer and the database behind since they won't have to handle new connections so frequently.
+Reusing connection will make memory pressure lower since they won't have to handle new connections so frequently.